The Official On-line Publication of the

 From Jill Axline Roth:

-The Class of 1957 will celebrate it's 60th reunion July 15-16 according to John Bratzler.
-Some 30 people are expected to attend.
+The Class of 1957 celebrated it's 60th reunion, according to John Bratzler, with 30 people attending.
 The Class of 1957 has the distinction of holding the school individual basketball game scoring record.
 The late Max Creaser scored 55 points in the old band box gym in a game against Fowlerville.
 Among its other notable members is Dr. Joe Ferrar, Professor Emeritus of Mathermatics, The Ohio State University.
 Joe's wife, Sara Jo ('58),is the daughter of H. Owen Reed, composer of the school alma mater, Proud Chieftains.
+Please help to pull together all memorabilia and send to Rod Ellis at the Alumni Association.

 The Class of '57 numbered 70 people, 28 of whom attended their 50th 10 years ago.
 They started in the Okemos Consolidated School system in 1944, 19 members strong.
 This gives one the notion of how fast Okemos grew post WWII.
 Check out their class history as read at their 50th reunion.